RedBearAK/toshy/README.md

-toshy-services-log      (shows journalctl output for Toshy services) toshy-services-restart toshy-services-start toshy-services-status   (shows the current state of the services) toshy-services-stop
+toshy-services-log      (shows journalctl output for Toshy services) toshy-services-restart toshy-services-start toshy-services-status   (shows the current state of Toshy services) toshy-services-stop

 toshy-systemd-remove    (stops and removes the systemd service units) toshy-systemd-setup     (installs and starts the systemd service units)
 ```

-The following commands are also available, and meant to allow manually running the Toshy config file.
-These will automatically stop the `systemd` services so there is no conflict, for instance if you need to run the `verbose` version of the command to debug a shortcut that is not working as expected.
+The following commands are also available, and meant to allow manually running just the Toshy config file, without reliance on `systemd`.
+These will automatically stop the `systemd` services so there is no conflict, for instance if you need to run the `verbose` version of the command to debug a shortcut that is not working as expected, or find out how you broke the config file.

 Restarting the Toshy services, either with one of the above commands or from the GUI preferences app or tray icon menu, will stop the manual process and return to running the Toshy config as a `systemd` service.
 All the commands are designed to work together as conveniently as possible.

 ```
 toshy-config-restart